utk61198/Distribution-Shifts/README.md

 # Distribution-Shifts

-This repository conatains the Colab Notebook for performing image classification tasks while tackling Sistribution Shifts
+This repository conatains the Colab Notebook for performing image classification tasks while tackling Distribution Shifts

 Re-Weighting Algorithms used
 1. RuLSIF